-Management reduced its valuation allowance to 0% from 100% due to our current and expected future profitability, and recorded a \$450,000 income tax benefit and deferred tax asset in the fourth quarter of 2007.
+For 2007, management reduced its valuation allowance to 0% from 100% due to our current and expected future profitability, and recorded a \$450,000 income tax benefit and deferred tax asset in the fourth quarter of 2007.

-Item 8.
+Item 9.
 Changes In and Disagreements With Accountants on Accounting and Financial Disclosure.